tshepang/blog/content/Gone Baby Gone (2008).md

 One thing I got right though was the twist:

-> The twist is silly, and just doesn\'t justify everything that happened
+> The twist is silly, and just doesn't justify everything that happened
 > before.
-It sucks when movie makers don\'t know how to end a perfectly
+It sucks when movie makers don't know how to end a perfectly
 > good story.
-On a positive note, that\'s when the lead character (Casey
+On a positive note, that's when the lead character (Casey
 > Affleck) chooses to do a very noble act, making him truly admirable,
 > especially considering what he sacrificed.

-As always, I was afraid a revisit would disappoint, especially because this was the remaining movie I labeled [excellent] in the entire year of 2012\... it was going to be the best movie of the year.
+As always, I was afraid a revisit would disappoint, especially because this was the remaining movie I labeled [excellent] in the entire year of 2012... it was going to be the best movie of the year.
 Sadly, not one movie from that year went beyong the [very good] (7/10) rating.

   [Se7en]: http://tshepang.net/se7en-1995